Approximating Electoral Control Problems: Preliminaries

 \section{Preliminaries}

-In this section, we will first cover preliminaries on election systems and control types, as well as related definitions.
+In this section, we will first cover preliminaries on election systems, control types, and related definitions.
 These follow the same foundational definitions established by Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:control}, which were later expanded in the work of Hemaspaandra, Hemaspaandra, and Rothe~\cite{hem-hem-rot:j:destructive-control} and many other papers in the field (see for example, \cite{bra-con-end-lan-pro:b:handbook-of-comsoc,rot:b:econ-second-edition}).
 We then introduce the necessary terminology and concepts related to approximation algorithms.

 We assume standard familiarity with the complexity classes $\P$ and $\NP$, as well as with the notions of $\NP$-completeness (with respect to polynomial-time many-one reductions,\footnote{We say that $A$ polynomial-time many-one reduces to $B$ ($A \leq_m^p B$) if there is a polynomial-time computable function $f$ such that for each $x$, $x \in A \iff f(x) \in B$.} as is standard) and fixed-parameter tractability.